erikgrinaker/toydb/README.md

 several years building real distributed SQL databases at [CockroachDB](https://github.com/cockroachdb/cockroach) and [Neon](https://github.com/neondatabase/neon), where I learnt a whole lot more.
-Based on this experience, I've now rewritten toyDB as a simple illustration of the basic architecture and concepts of distributed SQL databases.
+Based on this experience, I've rewritten toyDB to be a simple illustration of the basic architecture and concepts of distributed SQL databases.

 toyDB focuses on simplicity and understandability, but it should be functional and correct.
 Other